Our short but sweet visit to Milan

-The Villa has a distinctive character, where art and beauty infuse the rooms with timeless atmosphere and unique, luxurious décor, kingsize beds, marble bathrooms, exquisite linen, and a welcome gift.
+The Villa has a distinctive character, where art and beauty infuse the rooms with timeless atmosphere.
+The room is unique, luxurious décor, kingsize beds, marble bathrooms, exquisite linen, and a welcome gift.
 How lovely, a Panettone, a traditional sweet Christmas bread.

 After we freshened up we enjoyed a relaxing drink in the central Lobby Bar, where we were provided a complimentary snack.

 And because Milan is the fashion capital we couldn’t arrive here without at least hitting one shopping centre.
 So made our way across the street to the Centro Sarca shopping centre to have a browse and find somewhere for dinner.
 We came across a lovely restaurant called Rossopomodoro where had an amazing Italian meal of citrus octopus salad and as this was our only stop in Italy just had to order pasta with a glass of Italian Moscato.

 Exhausted from our day which was filled with the excitement of the Bernina train from Chur to Tirano, followed by a slow local train that passed Lake Como on the way into Milan, we made our way up to our room for an early night.

 Next morning we enjoyed breakfast at the Il Vico della Torretta restaurant where we dined in the timeless atmosphere of the carefully restored dining area with frescoed walls and crystal chandeliers which transported us to another era.